Blockchain & Its Secure Data Protection Technology

 In a technical sense, Crypto mining is a procedure that utilizes cryptographic processes to solve and record data to a Blockchain network, thereby helping to secure the data stored in these blocks from external attacks.
 This process involves the following:

-1. NODE TRANSACTION VERIFICATION: Transactions between parties are the basis or foundation of Blockchain.
-In this stage, a requested transaction is authenticated, (Proof of Work) or POS (Proof of Stake) consensus protocol is initiated to validate transactions effectively while solving complex math problems needed to add data to the Blockchain effectively.
+Node Transaction Verification: Transactions between parties are the basis or foundation of Blockchain.
+In this stage, a requested transaction is authenticated (Proof of Work) or POS (Proof of Stake) consensus protocol is initiated to validate transactions effectively while solving complex math problems needed to add data to the Blockchain effectively.

-4. BLOCK'S HASH ARRANGEMENT/VERIFICATION: After the hashes are created, they are subsequently arranged in a Markel tree, which encodes blockchain data more efficiently and securely by proving the integrity and validity of the data.
-This way, if an attempt is made to alter transactions, then there must be the need to change all the succeeding blocks' hashes.
+Block's Hash Arrangement/Verification: After the hashes are created, they are subsequently arranged in a Markel tree, encodes blockchain data more efficiently and securely by proving the integrity and validity of the data.
+This way, if an attempt is made to alter transactions, there must be the need to change all the succeeding blocks' hashes.

-5. CONFIRMATION & PUBLISHING: At this stage, the block is added to pre-existing blocks, and this new update is subsequently published across the entire Blockchain, certifying the ability of Blockchain to help in data protection by delivering transparency in a scalable way.
+Confirmation & Publishing: At this stage, the block is added to pre-existing blocks, and this new update is subsequently published across the entire Blockchain, certifying the ability of Blockchain to help in data protection by delivering transparency in a scalable way.

 Blockchain, against all odds and numerous contingencies, has continued to gain exponential popularity due to its promising and revolutionary technological details.

-The architectural design and nature of blockchain systems have made the achievement of data protection attainable.
-This way, our data can't be easily modified or changed once it is saved on the Blockchain.
+The architectural design and nature of blockchain systems have made data protection attainable.
+This way, our data can't be easily modified or changed once saved on the Blockchain.
 Due to its unique structural design, this technology makes it elusive for malicious attacks to 'simply' find their way into the system, unlike traditional data networks where data is stored in a single repository, which leaves them vulnerable and highly susceptible to attacks.

 Hopefully, this blog has given you a better understanding of how Blockchain works and why its methods for dealing with security, privacy, and verification issues make it one of the most trustworthy data protection systems.